Please contact us if you have any questions or concerns.

-Trail surface: Native soil
+Trail Surface: Native Earth

 Red Dog Road Trailhead: From downtown Nevada City take Boulder Street east (becomes Red Dog Road) for about 2 miles and find Pasquale Road on your left.
 Note your mileage there and go 0.3 mile farther on Red Dog Road where you will see the canal and a gate on your right with a “Public Parking Prohibited” sign.
 There is parking on the right shoulder immediately uphill from the gate.
 The trailhead is at the gate (N 39.25919 W120.97511).
+Road Parking Only.

+Trail Facts: This popular trail offers an almost level walk along a peaceful canal through a forest with many Douglas firs and dogwoods.
+At 3200′ elevation, it is a bit higher and cooler than many local trails.
 One of the best viewpoints along the entire canal trail is about 0.2 mile east of the Orene Wetherall trailhead, where there is a red sluice gate across the canal (this is also where the Woodpecker Way access trail meets the canal trail.)
 Here you can look out through thinned forest and see downtown Nevada City and distant ridges beyond.
 The white spire of St. Canice church and the bulk of the Nevada County courthouse are the most obvious landmarks visible in the town.
-If you go a short way up the Woodpecker Way access trail you will find a great bench where you can enjoy this view to your heart’s content.
+If you go a short way up the Woodpecker Way access trail you will find a great bench where you can enjoy this view.